US

 Getting to grips with merchant-customer interaction: Challenges to overcome

 Meeting customers in person and talking to them yields tons of handwritten stickers, memos, or mental notes inside the reps’ heads.
-This flood of unstructured information creates chaos: valuable details get lost, forgotten, or misplaced, so prioritizing customers and their interests proceeds in a random fashion with a heavy reliance on guesswork.
+This flood of unstructured information creates chaos.
+Thus, valuable details get lost, forgotten, or misplaced, so prioritizing customers and their interests proceeds in a random fashion with a heavy reliance on guesswork.

 No matter how abundant the information obtained by your reps during face-to-face interaction with clients might seem, the communication channels ushered by the pervasive digitalization turn that inflow of data into a deluge.
-Customers ask questions, follow up on orders, inquire about discounts, give specifying details as to their prospective purchases, contacting you via various platforms (phone, e-mail, social media, website, app).
+Customers ask questions, follow up on orders, inquire about discounts, give specifying details as to their prospective purchases, and contact you via various platforms (phone, e-mail, social media, website, app).
 Given the profusion of ways through which data arrive, it is easy to imagine how challenging it is to keep it all from getting lost, mishandled, or confused, but instead have it classified, stored, and retrieved on short notice when the need arises.

-Even if you manage to save the data coming in overwhelming quantities from different quarters, it is still a job of work to make sense of it, and if it is attainable then the time spent (or wasted?) on it renders all efforts not worth it.
-Thus, with the amount of information this huge, it is next to impossible to extract relevant intelligence promptly, so your customers are doomed to slow and dissatisfactory response, if at all.
+Even if you manage to save the data coming in overwhelming quantities from different quarters, it is still a job of work to make sense of it, and if it is attainable, then the time spent (or wasted?) on it renders all efforts not worth it.
+Thus, with the amount of information this huge, it is next to impossible to extract relevant intelligence promptly, so your customers are doomed to slow and dissatisfactory responses, if at all.

-CRM modules list
+Key CRM modules

 Pinch and spread for zoom

-CRM modules list
+Key CRM modules

 What should a good CRM do?

-More advanced CRMs are open to integration with other business apps and tools, supplementing customer personal information with surveys on accounting, billing, document signing, which ultimately gives you a full-size 3-D portrait of your client.
+More advanced CRMs are open to integration with other business apps and tools, supplementing customer personal information with surveys on accounting, billing, and document signing, which ultimately gives you a full-size 3-D portrait of your client.
 CRMs of the new generation are still more sophisticated, with their built-in intelligence able to automate a plethora of administrative functions like data entry or lead and service case routing.
-Taking organizational jobs on its shoulders, CRM frees your staff to attend to more urgent or creative tasks that are so far above the machines’ head.
+Taking organizational jobs on its shoulders, CRM frees your staff to attend to more urgent or creative tasks that are so far above the machines’ heads.

-Thus, introducing CRM into your business practices spells a targeted approach and personal touch in dealing with clients, deeper understanding of their unique requirements, boosted customer satisfaction and consequently their retention, improved reputation of your company, adjusting and upgrading your products or services in accordance with the customers’ expectations.
+Thus, introducing CRM into your business practices spells a targeted approach and personal touch in dealing with clients, a deeper understanding of their unique requirements, boosted customer satisfaction and consequently their retention, improved reputation of your company, adjusting and upgrading your products or services in accordance with the customers’ expectations.
 As a result, you identify which customers bring more profit, intensify your marketing efforts directed at this specific group, and have an additional opportunity for cross-selling related products.
-All of this boils down to increasing your revenues by quarter
+All of this boils down to increasing your revenues by a quarter

-The value that this tool can bring to your business depends on the CRM service module set, so before opting for a platform by a certain supplier make sure it contains modules from the following list.
+The value that this tool can bring to your business depends on the CRM service module set, so before opting for a platform by a certain supplier, make sure it contains modules from the following list.

 What are the most important modules in CRM?

-What is CRM module?
+What is a CRM module?
 It is an element of the suite that is responsible for some aspect of your workflow pertinent to the interaction with customers.
 What modules does good CRM possess?

 Marketing module